MilesCranmer/PySR/.github/ISSUE_TEMPLATE/bug_report.md

 - What dataset are you running on?

 **Error message**
 Add the error message here, or whatever other information would be useful for debugging.

-Please set `procs=0` when running to get a useful error message, otherwise the error will be hidden within different workers.
+If the error is "Couldn't find equation file...", this error indicates something went wrong with the backend.
+Please scroll up and copy the output of Julia, rather than the output of python.

 **Additional context**
 Add any other context about the problem here.